-One of the fastest growing areas for long term health care litigation is inadequate staffing levels at SNFs.
+One of the fastest growing areas for long term health care litigation is inadequate staffing levels at Skilled Nursing Facilities (SNFs).
 As more SNFs are brought under the management of large corporations, there is increasing pressure to lower overhead and increase profits.
 The unfortunate result of understaffed facilities is that the medically-vulnerable and often incompetent residents receive substandard care and suffer severe bodily harm, falls, and even premature death.
-Also, facilities are continuously competing for residents and have been found to falsely advertise staffing levels.
+Facilities are continuously competing for residents and have been found to falsely advertise staffing levels.

 California’s Health and Safety code Section 1276.5 require SNFs to provide a minimum of 3.2 direct care nursing staff hours per resident per day.
 Where there are perceived allegations of staffing violations, private individuals have taken up the cause and filed civil lawsuits rather than wait for the California Department of Public Health to take action.
 In recent years, California courts witnessed jury verdicts in the hundreds of millions.
 One such case was a 2010 jury award eclipsing the $671 million dollar mark for plaintiff SNF residents who alleged violations of the 3.2 hours requirement along with other related violations; the Skilled Healthcare Nursing Group subsequently settled for $62.8 million rather than appeal (Lavender, et al. v.
 Skilled Healthcare Group, Inc., et al. No. DR060264, Calif.
 Super., Humboldt Co., 2010).

 This trend of elder abuse violations at SNFs may also be a springboard for further litigation under the False Claims Act (“FCA”).
 When combining headline-capturing cases involving elder abuse with the high likelihood for large financial recoveries, the stage is set for FCA cases stemming from substandard quality of care.